European colonization of the Americas: Slavery

-Africans slaves were a highly valuable commodity, enriching those involved in the trade.
-Africans were transported to slave ships to the Americas, were primarily obtained from their African homelands by coastal tribes who captured and sold them.
+African slaves were a highly valuable commodity, enriching those involved in the trade.
+Africans were transported to slave ships to the Americas and were primarily obtained from their African homelands by coastal tribes who captured and sold them.
 Europeans traded for slaves with the local native African tribes who captured them elsewhere in exchange for rum, guns, gunpowder, and other manufactures.
 The total slave trade to islands in the Caribbean, Brazil, the Portuguese, Spanish, French, Dutch, and British Empires is estimated to have involved 12 million Africans.
 The vast majority of these slaves went to sugar colonies in the Caribbean and to Brazil, where life expectancy was short and the numbers had to be continually replenished.
 At most about 600,000 African slaves were imported into the United States, or 5% of the 12 million slaves brought across from Africa.

 Colonization and race

 Throughout the South American hemisphere, there were three large regional sources of populations: Native Americans, arriving Europeans, and forcibly transported Africans.
 The mixture of these cultures impacted the ethnic makeup that predominates in the hemisphere's largely independent states today.
 The term to describe someone of mixed European and indigenous ancestry is mestizo while the term to describe someone of mixed European and African ancestry is mulatto.
 The mestizo and mulatto population are specific to Iberian-influenced current-day Latin America because the conquistadors had (often forced) sexual relations with the indigenous and African women.
 The social interaction of these three groups of people inspired the creation of a caste system based on skin tone.
 The hierarchy centered around those with the lightest skin tone and ordered from highest to lowest was the Peninsulares, Criollos, mestizos, indigenous, mulatto, then African.

 Unlike the Iberians, the British men came with families with whom they planned to permanently live in what is now North America.

 They kept the natives on the margins of colonial society.

 Because the British colonizers' wives were present, the British men rarely had sexual relations with the native women.
 While the mestizo and mulatto population make up the majority of people in Latin America today, there is only a small mestizo population in present-day North America (excluding Central America).